boring-dragon/product-aggregator/README.md

 - [x] Product Model

 - [x] Store the data inside the database

-- [ ] Wire up the conditional Logic
+- [x] Lookup table for products

-- [ ] Refresh all the products inside the database in a cron job.
+- [x] Refresh all the products inside the database in a cron job.